cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 ### Getting Started

-The steps in this tutorial assume that you are logged into the Nike server.
+The steps in this tutorial assume that you are logged into the Odin server.

 1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory